jooal/loft-orbital/WORK_SUMMARY.md

 I included at least one of each CRUD operation and filter/sort functions.

-Things I would do if I had more time:
+Things I would do if I had more time (had to cut off at 12 hours this week):

+- figure out how to fix failing test in CreateNewReportForm.test.tsx!! ahhhh!
 - consolidate css and create themes
 - better naming for components and classnames
+- better typing --> enums, unions, etc
 - create a modern, responsive design
 - use Formik for form management to handle form state, errors, edit/create mode
 - build out Satellites create/edit form and deletion